 Neuropathy is classically symmetric, starts distally / ascending and sensory, and is thought to be related to clonal antibodies to myelin-associated glycoproteins or other nerve sheath molecules.

 High levels of monoclonal proteins can increase plasma viscosity, leading to hyperviscosity syndrome: headaches, blurred vision (with sausaging of retinal vessels and retinal petechiae and hemorrhage), nose bleeds, leg cramps, impaired mentation, and intracranial hemorrhages.

 Light-chain components can cause proteinuria and renal failure.
 Autoantibodies to red cells (often cold agglutinins) can cause anemia, and hyperviscosity can be associated with Raynaud phenomenon, acrocyanosis, and livedo reticularis.

 - Acrocyanosis and livedo reticularis

 - Blistering of the skin – Due to an immune response elicited by IgM antibodies against different molecules binding in the basement membrane zone.
 IgM antibodies can be detected by direct and indirect immunofluorescence testing.

-- Schnitzler syndrome has chronic urticarial eruptions, frequent fevers, arthralgias, and, frequently, increased neutrophils and sedimentation rates.
+- Schnitzler syndrome can be seen in WM along with other monoclonal disorders.
+Patients will manifest chronic urticarial eruptions, frequent fevers, arthralgias, and, frequently, increased neutrophils and sedimentation rates.
 Biopsy of the urticarial lesions shows a neutrophilic infiltrate that is different from most of the common forms of urticarial disease.